 “Whoa, you went through my old posts??” she said.
 Uh, yeah.
 So what?
 Who doesn’t do that when they add someone?
+Was I using Instagram wrong?
 It really weirded her out though.
 I didn’t even like or comment on any posts, I simply asked a question.
-What’s more, she had sent me a pic of her messy kitchen (due to party prep), and I had zoomed in on the background and pointed out that we had the same bottle of dish liquid with the duck on it.
+What’s more, she had texted me a pic of her messy kitchen (due to party prep), and I had zoomed in on the background and commented on a wall decoration.
 That didn’t sit right with her either – that I was looking in the background of her photos.

 Add to that me playing the piano and not eating seafood, and it was too many red flags for her.
 And just like that I was back to square one.
 Just as well – if that’s her bar for weirdness then we were in for a rough ride.
-But it amazes me sometimes – I hear so many women airing laundry lists of serious grievances about their men, yet for some reason they hang in there.
+But it amazes me sometimes – I hear so many women airing laundry lists of serious grievances about their men, yet they still date them.
 Meanwhile, I’m put through the meat grinder for the silliest, nitpickiest little shit.
-I’d list more examples but there are too many.

 In some ways I feel like I’m still in the same spot as when I started this blog.
 Yes, I’ve finally swiped the V-card.
 However I’m still yearning to put at least one long-term adult relationship under my belt.
 And I’m going be 35 this year.
 Once again I wonder why it hasn’t happened yet and why it’s so frustratingly hard for me.
 And I feel like I have a lot to offer the right person.

 I have a job, a car, my own place.
 I can cook and would love to do so for someone.
 I’m cultivating hobbies and a social life.
-I communicate and respond in a timely fashion.
+I can communicate, as well as respond in a timely fashion.
 I’m honest and open about my feelings.
 I do my best to get to know the other person.
 I’d be a supportive partner.
 I’m not argumentative but I’m no pushover either.
 When it comes to the bedroom not only do I have good stamina but I’m eager to please, ready to learn, and open to trying new things.
 I know how to have a good time and plan fun activities.
 I like to think I’m funny.
-I even think I’m fairly good looking.
+I even think I’m somewhat good looking.

 Of course there’s always room for self-improvement and I’m always looking for ways to do so.
 But I feel like there’s more working in my favor than against.
 I just don’t seem to have that elusive “it” factor yet.
 I don’t know.
 In the meantime I’m going to do my best to meet people and keep putting my best foot forward.
 We’ll see what happens.